What is a Holistic Dentist?

 Why aren’t more health professionals talking about this with every patient?

-If only they would have been trained to look for the sources or causes of the problem, or to look deeper into how these dental problems could be affecting the rest of the body.
+If only they would have been trained to look for the sources or root causes of the problem, or to look deeper into how these dental problems could be affecting the rest of the body.

 Like most other graduate schools, the training received in dental school is basic and very traditional.

 The schools make sure their students are able to perform dental procedures before they graduate, along with being able to:

 - diagnose dental problems